ZebMcKayhan/WireguardManager/README.md

 If you find that some local process is not behaving correctly, this alternative way will probably solve it:

-Setup a br0 ip adress alias by editing nat-start:
+Setup a br0 ip adress alias by editing init-start:
 ```sh
 nano /jffs/scripts/init-start
 ```